yassine-hamoudi/labri/_pages/positions.md

   <!-- The recruited candidate is expected to start in Fall 2025 (or earlier).
 The position is for a duration of 24 months, with a net income ranging between €2,100 and €2,500, depending on the candidate's experience.
 The position includes French social security coverage and employee benefits (health insurance, public transport expenses, paid leave, etc.).
 We welcome applicants from all backgrounds and promote a friendly, safe, and supportive team environment. -->

-  Interested applicants should contact [Yassine Hamoudi](yassine.hamoudi@labri.fr) with the following materials: a CV (including a list of publications), a brief cover letter or research statement, and the names and email addresses of one or two referees.
+  Interested applicants should contact [Yassine Hamoudi](yassine.hamoudi@labri.fr) or [Stéphane Dartois](mailto:stephane.dartois@labri.fr) with the following materials: a CV (including a list of publications), a brief cover letter or research statement, and the names and email addresses of one or two referees.
   </blockquote>
 </details>